6 Reasons to Make the

 Shift to Mineral Sunscreen

-If you go clean and nontoxic with nothing else in your beauty routine, make the shift to mineral sunscreen: These sunscreens are made without the hormone-disrupting chemicals, irritants, or allergens that chemical SPF formulas commonly contain, and they also have unique benefits that are reason enough to switch.
+If you go clean with nothing else in your beauty routine, make the shift to mineral sunscreen: These sunscreens are made without the hormone-disrupting chemicals, irritants, or allergens that chemical SPF formulas commonly contain, and they also have unique benefits that are reason enough to switch.
 For instance, chemical formulas may well be the source of sunscreen’s breakout-triggering bad rap, because of the known irritants they often contain.
 Mineral sunscreens, on the other hand, naturally soothe skin.
 But beyond clearer skin, there are many more reasons to love mineral sunscreen (and at least as many amazing formulas for every sort of skin and/or situation).
 Here are six

 Mineral Sunscreen Is Made without Hormone-Disrupting Chemicals